Automation & DevOps Deep-Dive

-Deep-Dive: Automating Windows Updates Remediation Using Microsoft Intune with Azure Automation
+Automating Windows Updates Remediation with Intune

-Author: Ofir Gavish
+Ofir Gavish

 Introduction

 Automating Windows Updates Remediation for Devices with errors on Intune Expedited Update reports transforms reactive manual tasks into a proactive security model.
-This article provides an in-depth technical exploration of building this automation using Azure Automation, Microsoft Graph API and Microsoft Intune.

 Understanding Microsoft Graph API

 Initially, utilizing the Microsoft Graph API for device status retrieval appeared straightforward.
 However, specifying custom Intune policy names in the API calls produced confusing errors.
-Upon inspection, it became clear that the API requires specific built-in report identifiers like QualityUpdateDeviceStatusByPolicy

 Report Generation Workflow